 Arizona doesn’t get cold very often.
-But when it does, your heat pump blowing cold air is the last thing you need.
+But when it does, having your heat pump blow cold air is the last thing you need.

 So what’s the deal?